izaanhussain/plantcure.ai/README.md

-# 🌿 PlantCure.ai
+🌿 PlantCure.ai

-> AI-powered plant disease detection using TensorFlow and MobileNetV2.

-I built PlantCure.ai to learn how image classification works using tensorflow I trained a MobileNetV2 model on the New Plant Diseases Dataset from Kaggle and then created a desktop application that can identify plant diseases from leaf images without an internet connection.
-This project taught me how to train models, save checkpoints as i had no dedicated gpu the training would be stopped in between so checkpoints helmed me to save the progress, and connect an AI model to a real application.
+PlantCure.ai is a desktop application I built to learn how AI image classification works.
+The idea started when I came across the New Plant Diseases Dataset on Kaggle.
+I wanted to see if I could train my own model and turn it into something that people could actually use instead of leaving it as just another notebook.
+I trained a MobileNetV2 model using TensorFlow and then built a desktop application around it.
+The app works completely offline—you just select a leaf image and it predicts the disease, shows some information about it, and saves the result locally.
+One challenge I faced was that I trained the model on my laptop without a dedicated GPU.
+Training took a long time, and sometimes it would stop before finishing.
+Because of that, I started using model checkpoints so I could continue training instead of starting over.
+That was one of the biggest things I learned while building this project.
 ---

-## Features

-- 🌱 Detects **38 plant diseases**
-- 🎯 **92% validation accuracy**
-- 🧠 MobileNetV2 Transfer Learning model
+What it can do
+Detect 38 different plant diseases
-- 📈 Displays Top-5 predictions with confidence scores
+Show the top 5 predictions with confidence scores Display disease information and symptoms
-- 📖 Disease description and symptoms
-- 💊 Organic & chemical treatment suggestions
-- 🛡 Prevention tips
-- 📄 Export prediction as PDF
+Suggest organic and chemical treatments
+Show prevention tips
-- 🗂 Stores prediction history locally
+Save prediction history locally
+Export predictions as PDF reports
-- 💻 Runs completely offline
+Work completely offline after installation

----

 ## Screenshots